 Enter the prescribing provider NPI or the appropriate alternate NPI in the corresponding POS field or on MN–ITS Interactive Pharmacy (NCPDP) electronic format.

-MHCP enrolled prescribing provider NPIs are in the NPI/UPMI list published on the secure MN–ITS Interactive Welcome page.
+MHCP enrolled prescribing provider NPIs are in the NPI and UPMI list published on the secure MN–ITS Interactive Welcome page.
 (MN–ITS login is required)

 Pharmacy providers should not reverse claims on POS for recipients who have had a change in their spenddown amount, program coverage or eligibility.
 DHS will make the adjustment automatically.

 Actual Acquisition Cost: The net cost of a drug to the dispenser; this includes quantity, volume, and special discounts but does not include cash or time discounts.
-The acquisition cost of a drug is estimated by the commissioner at Wholesale Acquisition Cost (WAC) plus two percent.
+The commissioner estimates the acquisition cost of a drug to be Wholesale Acquisition Cost (WAC), plus two percent.

 Cash Discount: A reduction in price that occurs when cash accompanies the order for merchandise.

 Compounded Prescription: A prescription prepared in accordance with Minnesota Rules 6800.3100.

 Dispensing Date: The actual date the entire quantity was dispensed.
 For drugs dispensed in unit dose containers, the last dispensing date of the calendar month must be used as the dispensing date on the claim form.

 Dispensing Fee: The amount allowed for the pharmacy service in dispensing the prescribed drug.